EridianAlpha/eridian.xyz/README.md

 This is the source code for the [EridianAlpha.com](https://eridianalpha.com) website.
 The site is a Next.js static site.

-> 🏗️ The site is currently under development and is not ready for production.
+> 🏗️ The site is currently under active development as I try out new design ideas 🏗️

 ## Development